geojupyter/jupytergis/docs/contributor_guide/how-tos/build-docs-locally.md

-# Building JupyterGIS documentation locally
+# Build JupyterGIS documentation locally

 :::{tip}
 You can use `conda` or `mamba` as drop-in replacements for `micromamba` in the steps